colyseus/docs/docs/client/room.md

 `state` from the server-side.
 To listen for updates on the whole state, see [`onStateChange`](#onstatechange) event.

+You may attach callbacks to specific structures inside your state.
+[See schema callbacks](/state/schema/#client-side).

 ### `sessionId: string`

-Unique identifier for the player.
+Unique identifier for the current connected client.
 This property matches the [`client.sessionId`](/server/client/#sessionid-string) from the server-side.

 ### `id: string`